 How we see it working:

-- Each month we send out 2 pre-vetted deals via email.
+- Each month we send out 2 deals via email.
 Have a look here: https://fff.vc/investment-reports/

-- If there is enough interest (30% of the community shows interest), we go forward with creating the SPV and investing
+- If there is enough interest (30% of the community shows interest), we go forward with the syndication process.
+We use Vauban and Funderbeam.

 - We will connect the Collectives of Pipedrive Angels to Veriff, Bolt and Wise angels so each syndicate will be a mix of operators from those companies